 The Life of/ La Vida de Selena by Patty Rodriguez, Ariana Stein; Illustrated by Citlali Reye

-This bilingual board book tells the story of the beloved Tejana music icon, Selena.
+The Life of/ La Vida de Selena is a bilingual board book that tells the story of the beloved Tejana music icon, Selena.
 Get ready to dance!

 Related post: Huge List Of Spanish Shows For Kids